HPDCS/USE/reproducibility/TOMACS2023/README.md

 * x86_64 hardware with up to 2 NUMA nodes
 * Unix system with gcc toolchain
+* The compilation should be performed on the target machine due to compile-time code generation phases

 The hardware configuration used by the authors is: